jussellymoreno1394/slackbot-assistant/README.md

 - Go to [Twilio](https://www.twilio.com/console/projects/create), select **Products** and then, **Autopilot**.

-- Give a name to your project
+- Give a name to your project.

 ### Turn your Assistant into a Slackbot :